-9 The Voice Storage Full alert sounds when the memory is full and recording ceases.

-Storage Full

-10 Release the Record/Playback button at any time to stop recording.

-Note: All recorded messages are retained when changing between personalities, with the exception of conventional personalities where the voice storage feature is not available.
-However all recorded messages are deleted on selection of the answerphone feature.
+- 7 Record the call or part of the call. - 8 The Voice Storage Warning alert sounds when the memory is nearly full. - 9 The Voice Storage Full alert sounds when the memory is full and recording ceases. - 10 Release the Record/Playback button at any time to stop recording. - 11 Subsequent messages can be stored by repeating steps 6 to 10. - Note: All recorded messages are retained when changing between personalities, with the exception of conventional personalities where the voice storage feature is not available.
+However all recorded messages are deleted on selection of the voice message feature.